w3c/aria/.github/ISSUE_TEMPLATE/editorial.md

 ---
 name: Editorial
 about: Does this issue require only an editorial change?
 For example, changing an example, note, spelling, grammar, or related to publishing or git repository maintance.
 title: ''
-labels: 'editorial'
+labels: editorial
 assignees: ''

 ---